Alex White (Irish politician): Early life

 White grew up in Marino, Dublin.
 He was educated at Chanel College, Coolock, and later at Trinity College Dublin and King's Inns.
 He was called to the Bar in 1987.

-White was a student activist in Trinity College, where he was president of the Students' Union and also for a time a supporter of various Trotskyist groupings, including the League for a Workers Republic.
+White was a student activist in Trinity College, where he was involved with the TCD Students' Union and also for a time a supporter of various Trotskyist groupings, including the League for a Workers Republic.
 He was later a national officer of the Union of Students in Ireland.
 During his time as a producer with RTÉ, he was active in the SIPTU trade union.
 In common with Mary McAleese, he was attacked and criticised by a group led by Eoghan Harris and associated with the Workers' Party, over what they perceived as their bias towards Republican groups in the North.
 White was a strong opponent of Section 31 of the Broadcasting Act, which prevented Sinn Féin members from being heard.
 White has a long record of involvement in campaigns to further the equal rights of women.
 He actively campaigned for divorce in 1986 and 1995, and was a Director of Elections for the Anti-Amendment campaign on the North side of Dublin in 1983.